Meet the Curriculum Leads

 Hei whakakapi ake i ngā kōrero anei tetahi rotarota e whakaauha nei i oku manako i roto i tēnei o ngā tūnga mahi:

-Ka whakaweawe ana koe i te oranga o tētahi, kāore e whai panga ki a ia anake, engari kei te whai panga hoki ki te hunga nāna i whakaaweawe i tōna oranga katoa.
+"Ka whakaweawe ana koe i te oranga o tētahi, kāore e whai panga ki a ia anake, engari kei te whai panga hoki ki te hunga nāna i whakaaweawe i tōna oranga katoa.

 Ahakoa he iti te mahi, he pounamu te mahi.

-Kia mārangaranga, mā tērā e pari anō ai te tai.
+Kia mārangaranga, mā tērā e pari anō ai te tai."

 I grew up under the haven of Te Aho Matua.
-I am a graduate of Te Kura Kaupapa Māori o Hoani Waititi, and Te Kura Kaupapa Māori o Te Waiu ki Ngāti Porou.
+I am a graduate of Te Kura Kaupapa Māori o Hoani Waititi and Te Kura Kaupapa Māori o Te Waiu ki Ngāti Porou.

-I have been fortunate to teach for ten years within te ao Māori within primary and whare wānanga settings, whilst growing up my focus has always been for the betterment of Māori, knowing the benefits it has for all people no matter where they come from.
-No matter my job title my passion always remains with Māori and all the great attributes it holds.
-I am Māori first always, therefor I work for my people.
-I believe education holds great importance; it changes lives for the better.
+No matter my job title, my passion always remains with Māori and all the great attributes it holds.
+I am Māori first and always, therefore I work for my people.
+I believe education holds great importance and it changes lives for the better.
 I am humbled and grateful to have an opportunity to be a part of this new role, helping shape a better tomorrow for Aotearoa.

 I would like to share a poem that sums up my goals and aspirations within this job: